Mitsubishi SpaceJet: Launch

-In 2003 the Japanese government started a five-year, ¥50 billion ($420 million) research program to study an indigenous regional jet for 30 to 90 passengers, led by Mitsubishi Heavy Industries (MHI).

-In 2004 MHI was focused on a 2m high by 2.8m-wide, four-seat-abreast cabin, seating 30 to 50 passengers, and was hoping to fly a prototype in 2007 and deliver the first aircraft in 2010.

-In 2005 it switched to a larger 70-90 seat category.
+In 2003, the Japanese government started a five-year, ¥50 billion ($420 million) research program to study an indigenous regional jet for 30 to 90 passengers, led by Mitsubishi Heavy Industries (MHI).
+In 2004, MHI was reportedly focused on a 2m high by 2.8m-wide, four-seat-abreast cabin, seating 30 to 50 passengers, and was hoping to fly a prototype in 2007 and deliver the first aircraft in 2010.
+One year later, it switched to a larger 70-90 seat category.

-MHI launched its concept at the Paris Air Show in June 2007, showing a full-scale cabin mock-up and aiming to be the first regional jet with an all-composite airframe.
-Certification was targeted for 2012.
-Mitsubishi formally offered the MRJ to airlines in October 2007 – the first Japanese airliner since the NAMC YS-11 which stopped production in 1974 – after being the first airframer to select the Pratt & Whitney PW1000G geared turbofan offering a 12% reduction in thrust specific fuel consumption, rated at 15,000 lbf thrust on the 70- to 80-seat MRJ70 and 17,000 lb thrust (75.7 kN) on the 86- to 96-seat MRJ90, projecting a ¥150 billion ($1.275 billion) development cost.
+During June 2007, MHI launched its concept at the Paris Air Show, showing a full-scale cabin mock-up and aiming to be the first regional jet with an all-composite airframe.
+At the time, certification was targeted for 2012.
+Mitsubishi formally offered the MRJ to airlines in October 2007 – the first Japanese airliner since the NAMC YS-11 which stopped production in 1974 – after being the first airframer to select the Pratt & Whitney PW1000G geared turbofan offering a 12 percent reduction in thrust specific fuel consumption, rated at 15,000 lbf thrust on the 70- to 80-seat MRJ70 and 17,000 lb thrust (75.7 kN) on the 86- to 96-seat MRJ90, projecting a ¥150 billion ($1.275 billion) development cost.
 The NAMC YS-11 of the 1960s was produced at a loss.

-MHI officially launched the Mitsubishi Regional Jet program on March 28, 2008, with an order for 25 aircraft (15 firm, 10 options) from All Nippon Airways, targeting a 2013 introduction.

-Mitsubishi was targeting a 20% share of 5,000 sales forecast in the 70-90-seat bracket over 20 years.
+On 28 March 2008, MHI officially launched the Mitsubishi Regional Jet program, having secured an initial order for 25 aircraft (15 firm, 10 options) from All Nippon Airways, which was at that time targeting a 2013 introduction.
+Mitsubishi was targeting a 20 percent share of a 5,000 global sales forecast in the 70-90-seat bracket over 20 years.
 Flight testing was scheduled for late 2011 and the $1.9-billion program would have needed 300-400 sales to recoup its cost.
 Mitsubishi Aircraft Corporation (MAC) is a partnership between majority owner Mitsubishi Heavy Industries and minority owner Toyota with design assistance from Subaru Corporation, itself already an aerospace manufacturer.
+Various other companies would also be involved in the programme, including the American aerospace firm Boeing, who both performed consultancy work and was set to provide customer support.